earthstar-project/earthstar/docs/specification.md

 # Documents and their fields

-Example document, shown as JSON:
+An example document shown as JSON, though it can exist in many serialization formats:

 ```json
 {